Why a CLI

 ElasticFunnels CLI

 Meet ef, the ElasticFunnels CLI.
-Pull your pages, components, backend scripts, and assets into a folder, edit them in your own tools, and push them back.
-Built for Git, CI/CD, Claude Code, Codex, and humans who live in a terminal.
+Pull your pages, components, backend scripts, and assets into a folder, edit them in Cursor or any editor, and push them back.
+Let Claude Code, Codex, or your own scripts build and ship the whole funnel.

 npm i -g @elasticfunnels/cli ยท Requires Node.js 18 or newer